maverstr/FabAcademy2021-Maxime_Verstraeten/docs/project/final-project.md

 - Temperature: To be honest this is more for fun as I don't think it will impact my measurements at all but still, it would be nice to have the water filling my phantom at the correct temperature.

 ### Measurements
 The whole goal of making this phantom is to be able to test different sensors.
 Based on the section just above, I intent to test:
 - A pressure sensor
 - A deformation sensor
 - A temperature sensor
+- - Acceleration: this idea came to me later on but I think that it would be possible to measure the acceleration of the bladder wall during a contraction.
 - Something else ?
 Maybe simulate the bladder electrical activity and try to place electrode to act as an EMG ?

 ### Signal amplification and processing